-Bitcoin (BTC) has witnessed a meteoric rise in its value over the past decade, and is the preferred choice of a large number of institutional buyers.
+Bitcoin (BTC) has witnessed a meteoric rise in its value over the past decade and has become a popular investment for many institutional buyers.
 You can easily buy Bitcoin in Peru from online crypto exchanges, crypto brokers and a few Bitcoin ATMs as well.
 BTC purchases can be made via bank transfers, credit/debit cards, cash and third-party facilitators such as Paypal, Neteller, Skrill and Astropay.

-This guide on how to buy Bitcoin in Peru will familiarise you with all possible aspects of purchasing BTC in the country.
+This guide on buying Bitcoin in Peru will familiarise you with all possible aspects of purchasing BTC in the country.

 Cryptocurrency brokers work as intermediaries between Bitcoin buyers and the rest of the market.
 There are a good number of local and international brokerage services operating in Peru, including the widely popular eToro platform.
 Most of these businesses are run by experienced teams that have many years of experience in serving the Latin American market.
 Read on to learn how you can use such brokers for Bitcoin trading in Peru.

 In this step, you’ll be asked by the brokerage website to verify your identity through a government-approved photo identity card such as your passport, national ID card or driving license.
-Some may even ask for the copy of a utility bill that can be used as a valid proof of address.
-All these formalities are meant to comply with the platform’s KYC (Know Your Customer) norms, and are usually mandatory.
+Some may even ask for a copy of a utility bill that can be used as valid proof of address.
+All these formalities are meant to comply with the platform’s KYC (Know Your Customer) procedures and are usually mandatory.

 Depending upon the payment methods offered by the broker, you’ll need to deposit funds into your newly-opened account.
 Regulated brokers in Peru are generally open to a wide variety of payment methods including credit/debit cards, bank transfers, prepaid cards, Paypal, Neteller, Skrill and AstroPay.
 Funds can be deposited in local Soles as well as USD.